gilliantrosen/omerbot/README.md

   channel=CHANNEL_ID
   ```

-## 3. Hosting computer
+## 3. Server/Hosting computer
 For setup with a traditional remote server, see [Mishnahbot's setup instructions](https://github.com/subalterngames/mishnahbot#setup).

-For setup with a little single-board computer as your server, read on!
+For setup with a little single-board computer, read on!

 ### Hardware you will need:
 - Little Computer (LC) of some kind (Raspi, Odroid, etc.- i used an Odroid-C2)